Centers for Disease Control and Prevention (CDC), Department of Health and Human Services (HHS).

-Data resulting from use of DNA specimens will be made available to the public for secondary data analyses via the NCHS RDC.
+Data resulting from use of DNA samples will be made available to the public for secondary data analyses via the NCHS RDC.
 After DHANES/NCHS quality control assessment is completed, investigators will be given up to six months to conduct comprehensive quality assurance review in the NCHS RDC.
 The quality assurance review timeframe will be negotiated between the investigator and the NHANES Genetic Project Officer and will depend on the type, number, and characteristics of the tests submitted.
 The results of the quality assurance review will be provided to DHANES/NCHS and appropriate aspects will become part of the data set documentation.
-The public announcement, that test results are available for submission of proposals for secondary data analyses, will occur once the quality assurance review timeframe has ended.
-For a list of currently available variant data see: http://www.cdc.gov/nchs/nhanes/biospecimens/dnaspecimens.htm#Genetic.
+The public announcement, informing that test results are available for secondary data analyses after submission and acceptance of proposals, will occur once the quality assurance review timeframe has ended.
+For a list of currently available variant data see: http://www.nhgeneticvariant.com/.

 Submission of Proposals

 Proposals can be submitted immediately.
-The review process will begin approximately 60 days from the publication of the notice and will include all proposals submitted as of that date.
+The review process will begin approximately 60 days from the publication of this notice and will include all proposals submitted as of that date.

-Electronic submission of proposals are required.
-Please submit proposals to the NHANES Genetic Project Officer: Jody McLean M.P.H., Division of Health and Nutrition Examination Surveys, National Center for Health Statistics, Centers for Disease Control and Prevention, 3311 Toledo Road, Hyattsville, MD 20782, Phone: 301-458-4683, EMail: NHANESgenetics@cdc.gov.
+Electronic submission of proposals is required.
+Please submit proposals to the NHANES Genetic Project Officer: Jody McLean M.P.H., Division of Health and Nutrition Examination Surveys, National Center for Health Statistics, Centers for Disease Control and Prevention, 3311 Toledo Road, Hyattsville, MD 20782, Phone: 301-458-4683, Email: NHANESgenetics@cdc.gov.

-Investigators must secure funding and sign terms and conditions agreements for the use of the DNA specimens with CDC/NCHS prior to the release of the NHANES DNA samples.
-Investigators must agree to use the specimens only for the approved tests and use the test results only for purposes as stated in the approved proposal, not link the results of the proposed research to any other data, and not use the DNA specimens for commercial purposes via a legally binding Materials Transfer Agreement for non-government researchers or Interagency Agreement for government researchers.
+Investigators must secure funding and sign terms and conditions agreements for the use of the DNA samples with CDC/NCHS prior to the release of the NHANES DNA samples.
+Investigators must agree to: (a) Use the samples only for the approved tests; (b) use the test results only for purposes as stated in the approved proposal; (c) not link the results of the proposed research to any other data; and (d) not use the DNA samples for commercial purposes, as set forth in a legally binding Materials Transfer Agreement (if non-government researchers) or Interagency Agreement (if government researchers).
 In addition, all investigators will be required to sign a Designated Agent Agreement (DAA) with CDC/NCHS in accordance with NCHS' confidentiality legislation, the Confidential Information Protection and Statistical Efficiency Act (CIPSEA; Title V of the E-Government Act of 2002 (Pub.
 L. 107-347)).
-The DAA is the mechanism by which CDC/NCHS may authorize designation of agents to exclusively perform activities needed to produce approved data on CIPSEA protected NHANES DNA specimens.
+The DAA is the mechanism by which CDC/NCHS may authorize designation of agents to exclusively perform activities needed to produce approved data on CIPSEA-protected NHANES DNA samples.

-After the comprehensive quality assessment process has been completed by the investigator, a list of variants generated from NHANES specimen testing will be made available to the public for potential solicitation via NCHS RDC proposals.
+After the comprehensive quality assessment process has been completed by the investigator, a list of variants generated from NHANES samples testing will be made available to the public for potential requests for proposals via NCHS RDC proposals.
 The list of variants will be available in the NHANES Genetic Variant Search (http://www.nhgeneticvariant.com/).
-In addition, DHANES/NCHS quality control assessment procedures will be posted on the NHANES Genetic Repository Web site and/or available via email.
+In addition, DHANES/NCHS quality control assessment procedures will be posted on the NHANES Genetic Repository website and/or available via email.

-A progress report will be submitted in the annual CDC/NCHS/ERB continuation report.
+The investigator must submit a progress report in the annual CDC/NCHS/ERB continuation report.
 An ERB continuation form will be sent to the investigator each year for project update.
 If an approved proposal is unable to obtain funding the proposal will be closed.

 Termination of ERB Protocol